10 Airbnb Tips and Ideas for New Hosts – You Must Do These!

 Many Airbnb new hosts don’t realize the work that goes into being successful.
 If you have a great listing then be prepared to be contacted constantly.
 To be honest my roommate did most of the back and forth with our tenants and he was great at it.
 He asked the right screening questions and was quick to answer any concerns.

 What set him apart was that he had most of his responses are written.
 Most guests are going to ask the same thing so he typed out the most typical answers and saved them.
-The best part is all of this can be done and saved in the app.
+The best part is all of this can be done and saved in t

 In addition to answering questions, having things like your welcome message, house rules, and directions are all great things to pre-write and save.